pubsubdb/pubsubdb/docs/composable_workflow.md

 # Composable Workflow
-PubSubDB workflows are modeled as *rooted trees* using graphs with a single root (trigger), from which the `activities` branch out in a tree-like structure, *with no cycles*.
+PubSubDB workflows are modeled as directed acyclic graphs (*rooted trees*).
 This structure allows for efficient scheduling and execution of tasks and is used in parallel and distributed computing systems.

-When the graph is deployed, the PubSubDB compiler will subscribe activities to topics, ensuring workflow activities execute in sequence, while still adhering to the principles of a loosely-coupled, event-driven architecture.

 <small>**PUBSUBDB WORKFLOW DEFINITION FILE**</small>